beetbox/beets/docs/guides/tagger.rst

 one you're importing, you may see a prompt like this::

     This album is already in the library!
-    [S]kip new, Keep all, Remove old, Merge all?
+    [S]kip new, Keep all, Replace old, Merge all?

 Beets wants to keep you safe from duplicates, which can be a real pain, so you have four choices in this situation.
-You can skip importing the new music, choosing to keep the stuff you already have in your library; you can keep both the old and the new music; you can remove the existing music and choose the new stuff; or you can merge all the new and old tracks into a single album.
+You can skip importing the new music, choosing to keep the stuff you already have in your library; you can keep both the old and the new music; you can replace the existing music with the new stuff; or you can merge all the new and old tracks into a single album.
-If you choose that "remove" option, any duplicates will be removed from your library database---and, if the corresponding files are located inside of your beets library directory, the files themselves will be deleted as well.
+If you choose that "replace" option, any duplicates will be removed from your library database---and, if the corresponding files are located inside of your beets library directory, the files themselves will be deleted as well.

 If you choose "merge", beets will try re-importing the existing and new tracks as one bundle together.